Titanic ship. (Text)Titanic Survival Story: Emily B. Ryerson's and Mine

 Titanic Survival Story- Emily B. Ryerson’s and Mine

-One is about Emily Borie Ryerson, a survivor of the infamous Titanic ship.
-The other is about me, Sally Matheny, a 2012 survivor of the Titanic Camp at the S.C.
-State Museum.
+This is really a comparison of two survival stories.
+One is about Emily Borie Ryerson, a true survivor of the infamous Titanic ship.
+The other is about me, Sally Matheny, a survivor of S.C.
+State Museum’s 2012 Titanic Camp.

 Boarding passes were handed out randomly, discriminated only by man, woman, boy or girl.
-My boarding pass was ticket #17608k which enabled me to “become” Mrs. Arthur Larned Ryerson (Emily Maria Borie) of Haversford, Pennsylvania.
+My boarding pass was ticket #17608k, which enabled me to “become” Mrs. Arthur Larned Ryerson (Emily Maria Borie) of Haversford, Pennsylvania.

 I was very happy that I, and Emily Ryerson, were traveling first class.
 Woo hoo!
 Mrs. Ryerson probably wouldn’t have whooped.
 She would have been very proper because she was used to such treatment.